 You might agree here with me that if you have Rs.100 & you have to choose between exploring as a tourist vs exploring like a local in the city.
 Then you might slightly lean towards a local lifestyle.
 But only a handful of people ends up traveling like a local.

-Being a Solo Traveler and that too in Goa.
-You’ll surely need to travel goa on a bus which will give you more freedom & will satisfy your soul.
-What’s your take?
+On your month-long Solo trip to Goa, you’ll surely need to travel goa on a local bus which will give you more freedom to use your budget wisely.

 3. Staying Alone in Goa